comp-development/COMP/db/README.md

 6. run `supabase db push --dry-run`
 7. confirm with other admins, then run `supabase db push` (execute on latest only)

+# Known Errors

+If on Windows and using powershell, the value in `supabase/seed.sql` may be in UTF-16 encoding.
+VSCode makes it pretty convenient to switch back to UTF-8 (there's a button in the bottom right to switch encodings).

+If there's errors saying there was an error using the `seed.sql` file, they may be because the database schema is mismatched with the seed script.
+A (somewhat) nuclear option is to delete the `supabase/seed.sql` file, run `supabase db reset` to get the schema in a good state, run `npx @snaplet/seed sync` to ensure the seeding data model matches the schema, run `npx tsx seed.ts > supabase/seed.sql` again, then finally `supabase db reset`.

 # COMP Dev DB

 Use the pre-authenticated email and password pairs below to sign in.